Snow-2122/Sabzi-Calculator/README.md

 ## 📸 Screenshots

-Here's a glimpse of the Sabzi Calculator in action, featuring the helpful Quick Select unit presets:
+Here's a glimpse of the Grocery Calculator in action, featuring the helpful Quick Select unit presets:

 | Quantity by Budget | Cost by Quantity |
 | :---: | :---: |